 It’s no secret that motorcyclists who take their eyes off the road – even momentarily – run the risk of getting into a serious accident.
-After all, it’s hard to spot that car emerging from a side road or cutting across your path if you’re glancing at gauges or, even worse, your mobile phone on the handlebars.
-Right?
+After all, it’s hard to spot that car emerging from a side road or cutting across your path if you’re glancing at gauges or, even worse, your mobile phone on the handlebars, right?
 That’s one reason many multi-vehicle motorcycle crashes involve distracted drivers and riders.

 Meet DigiLens’ first personal wearable waveguide display.

-MonoHUD provides critical road information to the motorcyclist, accommodating prescription glasses without interfering with the helmet visor.
-Alternative HUD displays require riders to look up, down or sideways, but with the MonoHUD reference design the rider only needs to look straight ahead.
+For smart helmet applications being developed by industry leaders, critical road information can be provided to the rider, accommodating prescription glasses without interfering with the helmet visor.
+Alternative HUD displays require riders to look up, down or sideways, but with the MonoHUD display design, the rider only needs to look straight ahead.

 Riding in a connected world